 - Read our review guidelines

 Being on the shores of one of the Great Lakes, finding a good place to go kayaking in Cleveland should be pretty easy.
-As well as the expansive Lake Erie, there are many rivers, streams and lakes that can be ideal for a paddling trip.

 Whether you’re just starting out kayaking or you’re looking for a peaceful spot to escape the crowds and experience nature, we have put together a guide to some places we think you should check out.

-5 Best Places To Kayak In Cleveland
+11 Best Places To Kayak In Cleveland, Ohio

 1: Cuyahoga River